castlenthesky/sql/README.md

 ORDER BY
   pivotdata.pivot_columns

---Prepare the PIVOT query using the dynamic fields found above.
+--Prepare the PIVOT query using the dynamic fields found above, and SUM the values.
 SET @DynamicPivotQuery =
 N'SELECT [pivot_rows] as ' + @rowLabel + ', ' + @PivotSelectColumnNames + '
 FROM #temp_data